 Maybe I thought I was pushing my luck with too many stories from Scandinavia, even though this Greenland story was assigned to me.
 It wasn’t me that chased it down.

-Well, I regret to say that I didn’t actually fulfill the mission of the Greenland story.
-I was supposed to find out: are big icebergs like that going to get stuck by villages and force their evacuations quite often from here on out, because of climate change?
+Well, I regret to say that I didn’t actually fulfill the original purpose of the Greenland story.
+I was supposed to find out: are big icebergs like the one described going to get stuck by villages and force evacuations from villages frequently from here on out, because of climate change?
 Or was this just a freak accident, due to some combination of the depth of the water, or the size of that iceberg, or the elevation of that island?
 No one that I spoke to actually knew.
 My interview-people were all researchers who have been to Greenland, and know a lot about glaciers and icebergs; but none of them had seen that particular iceberg, and they couldn’t say anything definite merely through looking at the pictures of it.

 I contacted people in Denmark and Greenland, but they all got back to me too late.
 Or, they just told me, “no, can’t help,” and then when I emailed back, “do you know anyone who can help,” the reply was “unfortunately not.”
 Well.